 It’s finally time to settle the deeply conflicting debate: Who’s cuter?
 Dogs or babies?

-American retailer Big Lots sat with their ad agency O’Keef Reinhard & Paul and came up with a brilliant campaign, Doggies vs. Babies, to help us determine an answer.
+American retailer Big Lots ran a survey with their ad agency O’Keef Reinhard & Paul and came up with a brilliant campaign, Doggies vs. Babies, to help us determine an answer.

 The six-part series was released proximate to Big Lots’ launch of B*loved baby goods and American Kennel Club Select toys and treats, not to be used interchangeably.